 Do I need to consult the employee before implementing a change?

+While employers can change terms of employment, this will usually need to be agreed by both parties.
 Receiving express agreement from the employee is the safest way to vary a contract, as imposing new terms unilaterally may constitute a breach of contract.

 If you are intent on making changes, you should meet with the employee (or, if applicable, their trade union or other employee representatives) to explain your case for making the proposed change.
 You should allow the employee time to consider the proposal and to put forward viable alternatives.
 For example, if the reason behind the change is financial constraints, the employee should have the opportunity to present other feasible solutions.